spine-tools/SpineInterface.jl/docs/src/tutorials/tutorial_spine_database.md

 ```

 The above will create a SQLite file called `quick_start.sqlite` in the present working directory,
 with the Spine database schema in it as well as the added content.
 The content consists of two object classes called `"actor"` and `"film"`.
 The changes become visible because the results are also commited (the process uses a git workflow).

 To generate convenience functions for that database, you can call `using_spinedb`.

+!!! note
+	Note that `using_spinedb` may require the Julia package PyCall to function properly.

 ```jldoctest quick_start_guide
 julia> using_spinedb(url)